 - Experienced an error made by an insurer, insurance agent, or government entity during your enrollment.

 The Special Enrollment Period typically lasts for 60 days, beginning on the first day of your qualifying life event.
 In certain cases, as with losing health coverage, it is possible to enroll up to 60 days before the event occurs.
-Upon experiencing a qualifying life event, it is important to enroll as soon as possible, so as to avoid incurring the tax penalty for not having a qualified health insurance plan.

 Please note: If you purchased a plan during the Special Enrollment Period, you must enroll again during Open Enrollment, even if you are keeping the same plan.
 Also, as is the case with plans purchased during Open Enrollment, for those who qualify, the Premium Tax Credit and Cost Sharing Reductions are still available for plans purchased during Special Enrollment.